jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.7.0 =
+* Added a Knowledge Base settings tab so administrators can capture reusable packs, manage CRUD via REST, and compile summaries for provider context injection.
+* Wired the Elementor generator modal and rewrite workflow to fetch knowledge packs, surface a multi-select with live summaries, and send the chosen IDs with every AJAX or REST request.
+* Blended knowledge directives into Grok, OpenAI, and Anthropic prompt suffixes so generations and rewrites stay grounded in the selected packs across providers.
+* Introduced the `aimentor_provider_knowledge_context` filter to let developers adjust the provider-ready knowledge payload before requests are dispatched.

 = 1.6.2 =
 * Added a “Rewrite with Tone” workflow inside the Elementor modal that validates capabilities, honors stored brand tone keywords, and rewrites copy via the selected provider.
 * Surfaced preset tone selectors alongside rewrite status messaging so editors can preview and apply voices before sending requests.